 Although, this difference between Chrome and Chromium doesn’t matter much as Adobe Flash is being phased out for the newer HTML5.
 Google Chrome supports a Pepper API version of Adobe Flash which gets updated automatically with Chrome.
 Since it’s not open source, Chromium doesn’t support it out-of-the-box like Google Chrome.

 Chrome Vs Chromium: Which one is better?

-Google Chrome is also available for Linux and it is a good option if you are fine with some closed source cheese spread on your open bread.
+Google Chrome is also available for Linux, and it is a good option if you are okay with some closed source cheese spread on your open bread.